top of page

 ZepothaA fake 1980s horror film created by indie musician Emily Jeffri is spreading quickly with TikTokers imagining characters and plot lines, making trailers and referencing it in comments on other people's videos – more than 200m views on #zepotha in two weeks

-Interpretive dancer: CapCut template of a man moving his arms and doing pirouettes is being used to talk about things that put you in a good mood
+Interpretive dancer: CapCut template of a man moving his arms and doing pirouettes used to talk about things that put you in a good mood – like in this example from Nando's

 Beauty and a BeatPopular hand dance trend to Nicki Minaj's rap section in Justin Bieber's song Beauty and a Beat – influencers like Stranger Things actor Noah Schnapp are joining in